-They can change your welding while they are also not safe for welders.
+They can change your welding they are also not safe for welders.
 It is nearly impossible to do welding without any spatter formation.
 However, you can minimize them by following different methods.

 In this article, we will explain to you some basic welding spatter causes.
-All the methods have their specifications that change your weld’s shape, quality, and form a lot of spatter.
+All the methods have their specifications that change your weld’s shape, and quality, and form a lot of spatter.

 For your comfort and safety, we will also explain the solution that will reduce spatter formation.

-Welding Spatter Causes & Their Solution
+What Causes Welding Spatter & Their Solution

-The below mentioned 5 types are the common cause of welding spatter.
+The below-mentioned 5 types are the common cause of welding spatter.

 - Weldable metal